lynnfaraday/aresmush.com/fs3/fs3-3/min-maxing.md

 This min-maxing is a natural and forseeable consequence of the system, so what's the big deal?

-Consider two characers:  Bob and Jane.
+Consider two characers:  Bob and Mary.

 Bob plays the min-max game and starts with Firearms:6, Melee:5 and 4 points in lower-rated secondary skills.
 He doesn't bother putting points into anything he thinks he can get by without.